Quality Water Treatment Solutions for Your Whole House

 Chlorine Removal for City Water

 Over 98 percent of U.S. water supply systems that disinfect drinking water use chlorine.
 In the U.S. we have depended on chlorine as our drinking water disinfectant for over a century.
 The primary purpose of having chlorine in the water is to destroy the bacteria and viruses that can enter a water system in many different ways.
 A chlorine residual provides the primary protection from these known and well-understood pathogens.
-It is the only effective, large-scale method for residual protection of drinking water.
+It is the only effective, large-scale method for the residual protection of drinking water.
 Although chlorine can react with organic material in water to create low-level contaminants, these are closely regulated by the EPA.

 While Reverse Osmosis will remove the chlorine from your drinking water, a dechlorinator is needed to remove it from water throughout the house.
 When we drink contaminated water the toxins are partially filtered out by our kidneys and digestive system, but it might come as a shock that most of our harmful exposure to chlorine is due to inhalation of steam and skin absorption while showering.
 A warm shower opens up the pores of the skin and allows for accelerated absorption of chlorine and other chemicals in the water.